Liquipedia/MediaWiki-DivTables/README.md

 LiquiFlow DivTables
 ===================

-MediaWiki Extension for Liquipedia, changes the parser to render pages with div-tables instead of normal tables when usiong the mediawiki table syntax.
+MediaWiki Extension for Liquipedia, changes the parser to render pages with div-tables instead of normal tables when using the MediaWiki table syntax.
 Does not support colspan and rowspan.

 Installation
 ============